AMReX-Combustion/PelePhysics/Docs/sphinx/CvodeInPP.rst

 Current Limitations
 -------------------

 Note that currently, all sparse operations rely on an Analytical Jacobian.
-This AJ is provided via the chemistry routines dumped by the Fuego code.
+This AJ is provided via the chemistry routines dumped by the CEPTR code.
 Those routines are generated in a pre-processing step, when the sparsity pattern of the AJ is still unknown.
 As such, all entries of the AJ are computed at all times, and when a sparsity solver is chosen, the AJ is in fact "sparsified" to take advantage of the sparse linear algebra.
 The "sparsification" process involves a series of loop in the cpp that takes a significant amount of the CPU time most of the time.
 However, it is always good to verify that this is the case. `AMREX`'s ``TINY_PROFILER`` features is a handy tool to do so.

 .. _sec:subssubsTricks: